Skylake-dev/Notes/Embedded Systems/Embedded Systems.md

 - D-states for device level power/sleep
   - D0 --> device is fully on
   - D1 --> intermediate sleep, device specific, can be more than one
-  - D2 --> or more is switched off
+  - D2 --> switched off

 #### Power management philosophy
 We can have different power consumption profiles with equivalent energy consumption.
 Which approach is better?
-- race-to-idle: completes the tasks as fast as possible and go to sleep.
+- race-to-idle: completes the tasks as fast as possible and goes to sleep.
 Good for HPC or systems that do not require interactivity due to the wake-up latency.
 This approach also allows to save static power but can lead to have higher peak temperatures, affecting the choice of the cooling.
 - slow down: usually adopted on ARM processors, use DVFS to save dynamic power.
 Takes longer to complete the task but no delays in waking up the system, suitable for interactivity (e.g. smartphones).

-There is not better approach overall, it depends on the applications and the requirements that we have.
+The best approach depends on the applications and the requirements that we have.

 #### OS integration: Linux
 There is an ACPI daemon that listen to events to handle power events (e.g. close laptop lid, battery events, ...).
-The device tree (DT) is exploited to include also power management information.
+The device tree (DT) is exploited to also include power management information.
 Specific frameworks are used in the kernel in order to manage active and static frameworks.
 For the active power we have:
 - cpuidle, manage transitions between C-states
   - latency limitations
   - minimum residency time (i.e. is it worth to save power?)
   - heuristics on CPU load
   - next predictable events (e.g. timers)
-- Operating Performance Point (OPP) library, manage the P states by setting a pair of frequeny-voltage values supported by the SoC power domains.
+- Operating Performance Point (OPP) library, manage the P states by setting a pair of frequency-voltage values supported by the SoC power domains.
 - cpufreq, most popular framework to perform DVFS, several governors ara available based on the different policies:
   - performance
   - powersave
   - schedutil, select according to utilization
   - ...
-  Interacts with the CPU driver to set the actual P-state
+  Interacts with the CPU driver to set the actual P-state.
 - devfreq, same idea but for specific devices
 - PM QoS Interface, used to set performance goals by drivers and application, can be set system wide or device speific.
 Poses constraints on the other frameworks governors for the selection of C, P and D states